rweigel/phys513/hw.md

 2. Do the same for the electric potential and plot $\psi/(kQ/a)$ versus $r/a$.
 Assume the potential at $r=0$ is zero.
 3. In this problem the electric field "jumps" when crossing over charges on a surface.
 (That is, there is a discontinuity in the $E(r)$ plot.)
 For each of the jumps in the plot of $E$, find the ratio of the change in $E$ across the discontinuity and the charge density at the discontinuity.

+\ifsolutions
+**Comments**:
+1. This was discussed in class.
+For a sketch, I set $b=2a$ to simplify.
+2. One can visualize the answer by inverting the sketch from 1. and asking what the cumulative sum of that plot will look like.
+A key feature is that the curve is continuous (but the first derivative, related to $E$, will be discontinuous).
+Many students had discontinuities.
+3. The jumps should be $\sigma/\epsilon_o$, where $\sigma$ is the surface charge density at the location of the jumps.

+I will not post solutions because there are many ways of checking your answer; you may want to try this problem again in case it shows up on an exam.
+\fi

 ## Capacitance for a Long Cylinder

 In class, I covered how to compute capacitance for (a) large conducting planes with a small separation distance and (b) the system in HW 2.3.
 This was done using two methods: